Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

-A third of the squad played for LLB Academic FC, and that included midfielder Gaёl Duhayvindavyi, the nation's most capped player ahead of the tournament.
-At 47 caps as of 2019, Duhayvindavyi is Burundi's second most-capped player.
-Also from LLB Academic FFC were Fiston Abdul Razak and Christophe Nduwarugira, the latter being the fourth-youngest player on the squad.
+A third of the squad played for LLB Academic FC, including midfielder Gaёl Duhayindavyi, the nation's most capped player ahead of the tournament.
+At 50 caps as of 2021, Duhayindavyi is Burundi's third most-capped player.
+Also from LLB Academic FFC were Fiston Abdul Razak and Christophe Nduwarugira, the latter being the squad's fourth-youngest player.
 Both players had scored two months earlier during a 2013 CECAFA Cup match against Somalia.

 A Major Shift

 Botswana handed Burundi another early exit, with Joel Mogorosi's 56th-minute goal in the second leg on June 1, 2014, being the lone goal over the two legs during its 2015 Africa Cup of Nations qualifying campaign.
 A year after that elimination, Burundi exited from another World Cup qualifying campaign.
 This time, it would be against DR Congo in a series that saw a blown 2-1 lead in the first leg and a 2-2 second-leg draw overturned to a 3-0 loss due to fielding an ineligible Bigirimana (who was supposed to have served a suspension for this match).